joemoose/psiops/docs/index.md

 The system uses a single mechanic: roll two six-sided dice, add an *attribute score*, and see how well you do.
 That’s it.
 Four attributes cover everything from strength to resolve.
 A *momentum* system rewards relentless action.
 A *stress* system tracks your exposure to things best left unseen.

 If this is your first role-playing game, you’ll be up and running in no time.
-If you're a veteran, the system will feel familiar from the start.
+If you’re a veteran, the system will feel familiar from the start.

 ## Before We Begin